 Do you want to see how busy every business unit will be in the future?
-You can use the hours you’ve already assigned to your team on future projects to predict how utilised they will be.
+You can use the hours you’ve already assigned to your team on future projects to predict how utilized they will be.
 Based on resourced hours, you can predict the utilization of future months.
-A tip from is to use this data to align your sales and operations- if you spot that a certain unit will have available time in ex.
+A tip is to use this data to align your sales and operations- if you spot that a certain unit will have available time in ex.
 May, try pushing new work for that month.

 Estimates per business unit

 For some business units, depending on the nature of their work it’s harder or easier to estimate the time and effort required to deliver the project.
 That’s where the data comes in to help you.